EdgelessPE/ept/doc/en/nep/workflow/5-common.md

 * If the first author of the two packages before and after the update is different:
   * First, execute the uninstallation workflow and the corresponding reverse workflow of the installation workflow of the old package, then execute the installation workflow of the new package

-## Expansion
+## Expandable
-In expandable packages, ept will invoke the expansion workflow before installation or update.
+In expandable packages, ept will invoke the expandable workflow before installation or update.